herrera-ignacio/algorithms/ds/trees/order-statistic-tree/README.md

 ## Maintaining subtree sizes

 Given the `size` attribute in each node, `OS-SELECT` and `OS-RANK` can quickly compute order-statistic information.
-But we need efficient maintainance of these attributes within the basic modifying operations on red-black trees.
+But we need efficient maintenance of these attributes within the basic modifying operations on red-black trees.

 ### Insertion

 If we insert a new node as a child of an existing node, we simply increment `x.size` for each node `x` on the simple path traversed from the root down toward the leaves.
 The new node added gets a size of 1.
 Since there are `O(lg n)` nodes on the traversed path, the additional cost of maintaining the `size` attributes is `O(lg n)`.

 If we change colors and perform rotations to maintain the RBT properties, the only structural changes to the underlying RBT are caused by rotations, of which there are at most two.
-Moreover, a rotation is a locel operation, only two nodes have their size attributes invalidates, so we spend only `O(1)` additional time updating `size` attributes in the second phase.
+Moreover, a rotation is a local operation, only two nodes have their size attributes invalidates, so we spend only `O(1)` additional time updating `size` attributes in the second phase.

 ### Deletion

 Deletion from RBT consists of two phases.

 The first phase operates on the underlying search tree, either removes one node `y` from the tree or moves upward it within the tree.
-We simply traverse a simple path from node `y` up to the root, decrementing the `size` attributre of each node on the path.
+We simply traverse a simple path from node `y` up to the root, decrementing the `size` attribute of each node on the path.
 Since this path has length `O(lg n)`, the additional time spent is `O(lg n)`.

 The second phase, which performs three rotations at most, are handled in the same manner as for insertion.